Reopening Nova Scotia

 Workplaces and customers need to work together to prevent the spread of COVID-19 and keep each other safe.

-Businesses and organizations may ask customers to follow additional health measures like wearing a non-medical mask or following signage to guide them through the business.
+Businesses and organizations may ask customers to follow additional health measures like following signage to guide them through the business.
 If you have questions about additional health measures, you can contact the business or organization to learn what they’re doing to keep everyone safe.

 You can support businesses and organizations by following the health measures they put in place.
 You also need to follow social distancing guidelines and public health directives.